-Community Solutions Program application information
+Community Solutions Program Application Information

 Detailed application instructions can be downloaded by the link below.
 Please review the program requirements prior to starting an application to ensure that you are eligible.
-Please note that eligibility requirements are determined by the US Department of State and exceptions cannot be made.
+Please note that eligibility requirements are determined by the U.S. Department of State and exceptions cannot be made.
 If, after reviewing the application instructions, you have additional questions, please e-mail firstname.lastname@example.org.

 The program covers the cost of most expenses associated with:

-- J-1 visa support;
+- J-1 visa support

-- Round-trip travel from participants’ home city to the U.S.;
+- Round-trip travel from participants’ home city to the U.S.

-- Accident and sickness insurance.
+- Accident and sickness health coverage

 To be eligible for the Community Solutions Program, applicants must meet the requirements listed below.
 Applications that do not meet these eligibility requirements will be disqualified and will not be reviewed by the selection committee.